 Steve also played baseball, basketball and was on the bowling team at New York University.
 Steve later graduated from the Fordham University School of Law, where he was a member of the Law Review.

-Since late 2010, Steve Kallas has hosted (and presently hosts) his own national sports-talk internet radio show, “The Steve Kallas Show,” weekdays at noon on sportstalknetwork.com.
+Steve Kallas presently does a weekly sports podcast for TheSTN.net, available every Friday morning for free download at I-Tunes.
+From late 2010 through 2014, Steve hosted his own national sports-talk internet radio show, “The Steve Kallas Show,” weekdays at noon on sportstalknetwork.com.
 Steve also writes a blog, “Kallas Remarks,” for New York City radio station WFAN (at wfan.com).
 From September 2010 to September 2011, Steve also hosted a weekly New York-based sports-talk show at WVOX 1460 in New Rochelle, New York.

 Steve Kallas has appeared numerous times on television and radio to talk about sports in general, sports and the law, and/or youth sports.
 His TV appearances include national spots on ESPN’s SportsCenter (with Sage Steele), Fox and Friends (with Brian Kilmeade), CNN Headline News “Prime News” (with Mike Galanos), as well as local spots on SNY (with Gary Apple) and Fox 5 News (with Katherine Creag).
+Steve has appeared many times on both WFAN and SNY-TV.
 Steve has also appeared on MSG’s SportsDesk (with Deb Placey) and MSG’s sports-talk show Talk of Our Town (multiple times) on the Madison Square Garden Network, as well as on Connecticut Public Televison (at cptv.org).

 In 2013, Steve appeared on television on PIX11 to discuss the Alex Rodriguez case (available at pix11 attorney and sportswriter gives his take on A-Rod’s doping scandal).
 He also appeared on CNN International to preview, for an international audience, the “American football” game between the Vikings and the Steelers in London.
 He also appeared on SNY’s “Daily News Live!”